And God said, ‘... be responsible for all the animals on the earth’....(Genesis 1)

 Jesus is the Good Shepherd who cares for His sheep.

-These little lambs are now full grown and enjoying the green pastures
+These little lambs are now full grown and enjoying the green

 at Mutts.